j0r1/RSimpactCyan/INSTALLATION.md

 OS X
 ----

- 1. Install the relevant binary package from http://research.edm.uhasselt.be/jori/simpact/programs
+ 1. Install the relevant binary package from http://research.edm.uhasselt.be/jori/simpact/programs :

+    - Click on the directory with the version you want to use and download the file with the `.dmg` extension.
+    - Download and open this file, and you'll see the SimpactCyan program with `.mpkg` extension that you'll need to install.
+    - You may need to [use a right click (or control+click)](https://www.howtogeek.com/205393/gatekeeper-101-why-your-mac-only-allows-apple-approved-software-by-default/) and select 'Open' to be able to install it, as this is an unsigned dmg file.

  2. In a new R session, run

         source("https://raw.githubusercontent.com/j0r1/RSimpactCyanBootstrap/master/initsimpact.R")

     to install the needed R packages.

  3. From then on, running `library("RSimpactCyan")` in an R session should work.

 MS-Windows